 STEP 2: TRIP APPROVAL

-All student travel must be verified/approved by the Assistant Dean for Community Life (Biddeford Campus), Assistant Dean of Students (Portland Campus), or one of their designees.
+All student travel must be verified/approved by the Director of Student Engagement (Biddeford Campus), Assistant Dean of Students (Portland Campus), or one of their designees.
 All approved trips will be classified under the Tier System.
 Please refer to the Tier System for further explanation and for the requirements for participating in Tier I, Tier II and Tier III travel.

 - Tier I travel requires registration a minimum of 15 days prior to your departure.